-After the COVID-19 outbreak in early 2020, a series of precautionary and control measures have been and continued to be implemented across the country and region.
-The Group will continue to pay close attention to the development of the COVID-19 outbreak and evaluate its impact on business operations of the Group.
+Since the COVID-19 outbreak in early 2020, a series of precautionary and control measures have been and continued to be implemented across the country and regions.
+The Group will continue to pay close attention to the development of the COVID-19 outbreak and evaluate its impact on the business operations of the Group.